Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Exhaustive Analysis of Aristotelian Problems

 \subsection{Existential Fallacies Revealed}

 Discipline about the different subtypes of universal statements prevents existential fallacies from contaminating our analysis of Aristotelian problems.
 For example, Table~\ref{tbl:third-figure}~(a) shows that there are no valid syllogisms `aai-3' nor `eao-3'.
-In other words the patterns `Darapti' and `Felapton' are invalid using the material interpretation of their universal premises.
+In other words the patterns `Darapti' and `Felapton' are invalid using the \rname{material} interpretation of their \rname{universal} premises.
 However the patterns `D\'arapti', `Dar\'apti', and `D\'ar\'apti' are all valid, as are `F\'elapton', `Fel\'apton', and `F\'el\'apton'.
-Valid syllogism in these cases requires that the truth of the middle term $B$ is not impossible \emph{a priori}, in other words the existence of $B$ (this term is the subject of both premises in the third figure).
+Valid syllogism in these cases requires that the truth of the middle term $B$ is not impossible \emph{a priori}, in other words the existence of $B$ (in the third figure, the middle term $B$ is the subject of both premises).

-Likewise, Table~\ref{tbl:fourth-figure}~(a) shows no valid syllogisms `aai-4' nor `eao-4'.
-In other words the patterns `Bramantip' and `Fesapo' are invalid using the material interpretation of their universal premises.
+Likewise, Table~\ref{tbl:fourth-figure}~(a) shows that there are no valid syllogisms `aai-4' nor `eao-4'.
+In other words the patterns `Bramantip' and `Fesapo' are invalid using the \rname{material} interpretation of their \rname{universal} premises.
 However the following patterns are valid: `Br\'amantip', `Br\'am\'antip', `Fes\'apo', and `F\'es\'apo'.
-For the `Bramantip' patterns, syllogism requires that the truth of the major term $A$ is not impossible \emph{a priori} (i.e. they require the existence of $A$, which is the predicate of the major premise).
-For the `Fesapo' patterns, syllogism requires that the truth of the middle term $B$ is not impossible \emph{a priori} (i.e. they require the existence of $B$, which is the predicate of the minor premise).
+For the `Bramantip' patterns, syllogism requires that the truth of the major term $A$ is not impossible \emph{a priori} (that is, they require the existence of $A$, which is the predicate of the major premise).
+For the `Fesapo' patterns, syllogism requires that the truth of the middle term $B$ is not impossible \emph{a priori} (that is, they require the existence of $B$, which is the predicate of the minor premise).